 Q. Who does Illinois REALTORS® recommend for Errors and Omissions insurance?

 A. Illinois REALTORS® sponsors a third party administrator, Capital Professional Insurance Managers, Inc. (CPIM), who writes E & O coverage through CNA.
 CPIM may be reached by phone at 800/922-4626 or at www.cpim.com.

 Q. I want to file a complaint against a REALTOR®, what should I do?

 A. First, I would contact the agent's broker or manager and see if they can help solve the problem.
 If this isn't possible or if you want to file a grievance against the agent, then each local association has a complaint process for individuals wishing to file complaints for alleged violations of the REALTORS® Code of Ethics.
-A list of local associations may be found at the Illinois Association of REALTORS® Web site.
+A list of local associations may be found at the Illinois REALTORS® website.
 Once you have determined that the individual you wish to file a complaint against is a member of that local association, your complaint should be filed in writing and in a timely fashion.

 Q. How do I file a complaint against a non-REALTOR®?

 A. If you believe the individual with whom you are working has violated the License Law, a written complaint should be forwarded to the Ill.
 Dept. of Financial and Professional Regulation, 217/785-9300.